Israel has carried out a strike inside Iran, US official tells CNN, as region braces for further escalation - KESQ

 Tensions across the Middle East remain on a knife edge, following Iran’s unprecedented direct strike against Israel late Saturday.
 The attack, during which Iran launched more than 300 drones and cruise missiles toward Israel, came in response to a suspected Israeli strike on an Iranian diplomatic complex in the Syrian capital, Damascus, on 1 April, which killed a top commander, and several others.

-Iran’s National Cyberspace center spokesperson Hossein Dalirian said on X that three drones “have been successfully shot down by the country’s air defense, there are no reports of a missile attack for now.”

-Senior Iranian military commander Second Brigadier General Mihandoust said the sound of a loud explosion near Isfahan was caused by “air defense firing at a suspicious object” and that there was no “damage or incident,” according to the state-aligned Tasnim news agency.
+Separately, “material losses” were reported in southern Syria after an Israeli strike, targeted “our air defense sites in the southern region,” Syrian state media SANA reported Friday citing a military source.
+The Israeli military said that it does not comment on reports in foreign media.

-The Israeli military said they “don’t have a comment at this time,” when asked by CNN about reports of explosions in Iran.
+The Israeli military said it was unable to provide a comment on Friday, when asked by CNN about reports of explosions in Iran.

 Iran warned of ‘maximum’ response hours earlier